Torah-Anytime/standard-version-expo-channel/README.md

 ```

 ## Update Expo Runtime Version

-These bumpers keep the runtime version in sync with the app version so that only users on the current app binary will get the bundle updates.

 Note from the Expo docs: Custom runtime versions are not supported on the classic build system (`expo build`); these apps will always use the SDK version as the basis for determining runtime compatibility.